nehapatlolla/Foundation-Course/notes.md

 > Allows modular coding
 > Parameterization- customized by passing different values into them.

+parameter-assigning a value

+Arguments are used to call the function

 1. Normal Function.

 2. Arrow function. - easy implementation